compbiozurich/UZH-BIO392/course-results/2020/AlexanderHeer/FileFormats.md

 #### FASTQ
 The FASTQ file format can be looked at as an extension to the FASTAn format.
 Additionally to the same information of a FASTA file, it also includes a quality score (Phred) for each base, represented as a ASCII character.
 A problem with the format is, that it is not standardized.
 This means that different variants are in common use, which are not possible to reliably automatically be destinguished.
 NEvertheless it has become the de facto standard for storing high throughput sequening instrument (e.g. Illumina Genome Analyzer) outputs.

+Sequencing short reads is common practice.
+We get hundereds of millions of reads and instead of assembling them, we align them to a reference.
+Sequencers provide sequence and error rates assessment, therefore thefasta format is not suitable, but fastq is
+ &#8594; Standard de facto for short read, high-throughput sequencing instruments such (i.e. Illumina)

+From slides:
+Plain text files with chunks of four lines:
+* @ identifier line
+* Sequence
+* "+" (sometimes the sequence name, again)
+* Quality scores (diferent encodings exist)

+##### Phred

+* The sequencing quality score of a given base Q is defined by as Q = -10 log10 P
+* Logaritimically linked to error probabilities
+ * score of 10 = 90% base call accuracy
+ * score of 20 = 99% base call accuracy
+ * score of 30 = 99.9% base call accuracy
+ * score of 40 = 99.99% base call accuracy
+ * ...

 ### MPEG-G
 MPEG-G stands for Moving Picture Experts Group and is a project that by proiding new compression and transport technologies and a family if standard specifications which aims to efficiently process, transport and share large scale genomic data.
 The possibility to implement leading-edge compression technology that can achieve an improvement of more than 10x over the BAM format.
 A more detailed introduction to MPEG-G can be found in the paper of [Alberti et al. (2018)](https://www.biorxiv.org/content/10.1101/426353v1).